yan-foto/electron-reload/README.md

 Simply put, I was tired and confused by all other available modules which are so complicated\* for such an uncomplicated task!

 \* *e.g. start a local HTTP server, publish change events through a WebSocket, etc.!*

-# Even more!
-If you want to have least effort when developing electron packages, take a look at [neutron](https://github.com/yan-foto/neutron)!

 # Changelog
  - **2.0.0-alpha.1**: